 - contamination constitutes a significant threat to public health and the environment; and

 - the significant threat to public health and the environment is causing, or presents an imminent danger of causing, either irreversible or irreparable damage to the environment.

 This classification is assigned to a site at which:

-- the disposal of hazardous waste has been confirmed and the presence of such hazardous waste or its components or breakdown products represents a significant threat to public health: or
+- the disposal of hazardous waste has been confirmed and the presence of such hazardous waste or its components or breakdown products represents a significant threat to public health or the environment: or

 - hazardous waste disposal has not been confirmed, but the site has been listed on the Federal National Priorities List (NPL).